 Strengths: Automatic data masking via Privacy Filter, on-premise option in Enterprise tier, clearly German vendor profile.

-Limitations: Limited monthly AI credit for premium models in the Pro tier, smaller functional ecosystem than multi-model platforms, MCP and workflow support limited.
+Limitations: Limited monthly AI credit for premium models in the Pro tier, MCP and workflow support in development per the provider.

 Target audience: Companies with particularly high protection requirements for personal data, who set a visible technical filter as a selection criterion.

-Why CompanyGPT is the better choice: No per-user licence and no capped AI credit – per-user models scale linearly with headcount, whereas CompanyGPT’s maintenance-based model stays independent of it, and the cost advantage grows with company size.
-Token cost passes through 1:1 at the hyperscaler’s list price (Azure, AWS, GCP, STACKIT), MCP and n8n workflows are native instead of “limited”, and specialised AI lawyer compliance plus training are part of the setup fee instead of an optional add-on.
+Why CompanyGPT is the better choice: No per-user licence and no capped AI credit – per-user models scale linearly with headcount, whereas CompanyGPT’s maintenance-based model stays independent of it, and the structural difference becomes more pronounced as headcount grows.
+Token cost passes through 1:1 at the hyperscaler’s list price (Azure, AWS, GCP, STACKIT), MCP and n8n workflows are natively integrated, and specialised AI lawyer compliance plus training are part of the setup fee.

 basebox (basebox.ai)